Llamas at Lost Creek Annex!

 Jericoe x OM Willow Tree

-Coincidentally, Summer is also related to Anne's first gelding, Bandit.
-Almost eerily like Bandit, Summer is quite introverted, keeps her own counsel and doesn't commit to relationships quickly.
-It's a very good thing for Summer that she's with Anne, because Anne understands her issues and can accomodate them instead of (like so many people) being disgusted because Summer can't be someone she isn't and never will be.
-Summer still hangs back and doesn't mingle too closely, but her weight is finally what it should be, and she is warming up to both Anne and her two llama pasturemates ... at her speed.
-Better still for both Anne and Summer, she is getting many more interesting outings than she ever would have gotten here — a great situation because Summer will be quite capable of hiking for many years yet.
-Summer has the prior packing training and trail experience Anne had wanted, and yet Summer is not up to the strenuous packing that we undertake ourselves (also like Bandit, Summer's gaits are average and her rear end lacks power).
+Coincidentally, Summer was also related to Anne's first gelding, Bandit.
+Almost eerily like Bandit, Summer was quite introverted, kept her own counsel and didn't commit to relationships quickly.
+It was a very good thing for Summer that she lived with Anne, because Anne understood her issues and accomodated them instead of (like so many people) being disgusted because Summer couldn't be someone she isn't and never would be.
+Summer got many more interesting outings with Anne than she ever would have gotten here, and was much loved for the rest of her life.